yangman946/SimpleStack/README.md

 ## The algorithm

-Although websites like Google can find results to programming issues, most developers, mainly beginners, struggle to find relevant information.
+Although websites like Google can also find results to programming issues, most developers, mainly beginners, struggle to find relevant information.

 ### What makes SimpleStack Special?